iamarbabkhan/kubernetes-notes/README.md

 ### Terms:
 - Cluster - Group of nodes
+- Namespace - its a way to organize isolated virtual sub-cluster in cluster
 - Kubernetes is master and node architecture
 - Cncf - Cloud native computing foundation